 How to write a position description

 You’d be amazed at the number of employers who contact us asking for help to find and engage their next employee without having a clear indication of exactly what they want.
-Sure, you may require a hybrid marketing, social media, content and digital professional, but without clearly defining the specific tasks to be completed, the objectives to be met, the skills required, and the salary and benefits offered, how can you hope to identify the most suitable person?
+Sure, you may require a hybrid marketing, social media, content and digital professional, for instance, but without clearly defining the specific tasks to be completed, the objectives to be met, the skills required, and the salary and benefits offered, how can you hope to identify the most suitable person?

-This is where a position description comes in.
-A position description is arguably the most under-utilised part of the recruitment process for busy business owners or hiring managers, but it’s one of the most crucial as it is used by yourself, your recruiter and applicants to understand what is required to be successful in the role.
-So, how do you write one?
+The position description and person specification are arguably the most under-utilised parts of the recruitment process for busy business owners or hiring managers, but they’re one of the most crucial as it is used by yourself, your recruiter and applicants to understand what is required to be successful in the role.

 So, describe the service or products your company provides and what industry or industries you work in.
 Include details not available on your website, such as success stories, your ambitions or your growth plans.
 Describe the culture of your organisation and your office environment.
-If you have won any awards mention them too.
+If you have won any awards mention them, too.

 Most importantly, be honest.
 Don’t oversell and under deliver otherwise you risk rising turnover.

-Overview of the job
+2. Overview of the job

 - Do you need a specialist in one particular area or someone who has varied skills in several areas?

 - What specific duties and tasks will your new hire perform?
 If you can, quantify each duty and responsibility.;

 It is important to include the salary in your position description too, but don’t pull a figure out of the air.
 Research current market salaries by referring to a recent salary guide, even if the new employee will be a direct replacement.
 After all, many factors can impact typical market salaries and you can be sure that prospective candidates have done their homework and know what salaries are currently on offer for other comparable roles.